A curriculum designed for Lyme Community Primary School

 In Early Years, children are assessed against the EYFS age related criteria within the strand of Mathematics.

-At KS1 & 2 we use the National Curriculum charted through objective statements to monitor individual pupil progress against the key stage expectations.
-The system assesses pupil progress against age appropriate descriptors; this enables teachers to monitor which pupils are working towards their age related expectations and who may be exceeding these goals.
+At KS1 & 2 we use the National Curriculum objective statements and report and record through SIMS to monitor individual pupil progress against the key stage expectations.
+We use the NFER tests as our form of assessment as we feel these prepare our children for the experience of sitting a SATs paper at the end of each key stage.
+The system assesses pupil progress against a standardised score; this enables teachers to monitor which pupils are working towards their age-related expectations and who may be exceeding these goals.
 This information is then used to inform curriculum planning outlining how additional support or challenge can be provided in order to meet the needs of our pupils.
 This information is also used by teachers when reporting to parents.

 The maths calculation policies which can be accessed via the links below show you the methods we use to teach addition, subtraction, multiplication and division.